slidevjs/slidev/README.md

 Still, it's working but not ready yet.
 It might have some big refactor or even stacks changes in the future.
 Feel free to play with it and have a preview first.

+For a full example, you can check the [demo](./demo) folder, which is a draft for my next talk 😉.

 ## Getting Started

 Under your project root, you will have a markdown file `slides.md`.
 The format will be like several mardown files with frontmatters concating together.